RainbowMiner/RainbowMiner/README.md

 - [**V**]erbose off/on = switch the user interface from lite(=off) to full(=on)
 - [**P**]ause = stop all running miner and wait until user presses P again
 - [**U**]pdate = if a new release of RainbowMiner is available, this option will show up.
 Pressing this key will start the automatic update.
+- [**Ctrl-U**]pdate to prerelease = pressing this key will update RainbowMiner to the current development pre-release (master.zip) - be careful with that!

 ## RECOMMENDATIONS & HELPERS